 Top Tips For Divers

-Divers are welcome to bring their own equipment, but generally it's available to rent onboard, although this should be checked first.
+Divers are welcome to bring their own equipment, but generally, it's available to rent onboard, although this should be checked first.

 ATMs are found fairly easily on the mainland, where most major credit cards are widely accepted.
 Currency is the Costa Rican Colon.
 You'll get on fine speaking English as it's commonly spoken especially within the tourism sector, although Spanish is the national language.

-Getting to the Cocos Islands
+Getting to Cocos Island

 San Jose International Airport has regular flights to and from North America; if you are coming from outside the Americas then it's likely you'll transfer through the US.